President: Rev. Jonathan Drury

 committed to learning and understanding how religion and faith influence

 members' lives.
-She is serving a second term on the Board of the Council of
+She is serving a third term on the Board of the Council of

 Churches and as a recent Board member of Church Women United, Women of